nrzaman/take-home-assessment-2025/README.md

 ## Developer Requirements

-Below are the in scope requirements and assumptions that this application was built in accordance to.
+Below are the in scope requirements that this application was built in accordance to.

 1. Parsing and storing `voter_registration_deadlines.csv` into a PostgreSQL database
 2. Developing an API endpoint that retrieves the voter information data